 Your workload will not come in set patterns.
 Some days would be very busy, while others comparatively not so.

 Same with your personal life.
-Some phases of your life can be very eventful, whereas others would be a peaceful sail.
+Some phases of your life can be very eventful, whereas others would be peaceful sailing.

 The key here is to mesh the two up skillfully.
-With experience and hit or miss of adjustments, you will be able to maneuver your time easily through the two.
+With experience and hit-or-miss adjustments, you will be able to maneuver your time easily through the two.

 - Learn to unwind and loosen up